-Our consolidated financial statements include the financial position and results of operations of Omeros Corporation (Omeros) and our wholly owned subsidiaries.
-All inter-company transactions between and among our subsidiaries have been eliminated.
-The accompanying unaudited consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. The information as of September 30, 2014 and for the three and nine months ended September 30, 2014 and 2013 includes all adjustments, which include normal recurring adjustments, necessary to present fairly our interim financial information.
-The Consolidated Balance Sheet at December 31, 2013 has been derived from audited financial statements but does not include all of the information and footnotes required by GAAP.
+Our condensed consolidated financial statements include the financial position and results of operations of Omeros Corporation and our wholly owned subsidiaries.
+All inter-company transactions have been eliminated.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. The information as of March 31, 2015 and for the three months ended March 31, 2015 and 2014 includes all adjustments, which include normal recurring adjustments, necessary to present fairly our interim financial information.
+The Condensed Consolidated Balance Sheet at December 31, 2014 has been derived from audited financial statements but does not include all of the information and footnotes required by GAAP.

-The accompanying unaudited consolidated financial statements and notes to consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes thereto that are included in our Annual Report on Form 10-K for the year ended December 31, 2013 filed with the Securities and Exchange Commission (SEC) on March 13, 2014.
+The accompanying unaudited condensed consolidated financial statements and notes to condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes thereto that are included in our Annual Report on Form 10-K for the year ended December 31, 2014 filed with the Securities and Exchange Commission (SEC) on March 16, 2015.